FTLam11/fronk-tolks/README.md

 > Sigh, I have to write twice the amount of code!?
 This is not my job,
 > I'll let QA/QC do the testing.

 But **it is** your job.
-You are responsible for not only writing the code, more importantly you are responsible for the code working correctly.
+You are responsible for writing *working* code.
 Lines of code by itself is not a good metric at all.
 Pushing all testing responsibility to a single person/team also sounds like an awful idea.

 ---